"And you will face the sea of darkness, and all therein that may be explored"OOOOooozing holes in

 all commingles and conjoins in acrid haze

-as eyes by rusty towel hook deface.
+as eyes by rusty towel hook deface, with thanks.

-and German signs taped to New Orleans doors
+German signs taped to New Orleans doors,

-and shepherds bite the throats of maids
+Shepherds bite the throats of maids

-out upon the docks before the ocean
+and out upon the dock

-between Italy and me
+between Italy and me,

 Seek you what dark sea pleasures you may find there